sdsc-complecs/data-transfer/README.md

 ### wget - non-interactive network downloader

 [wget](https://en.wikipedia.org/wiki/Wget) is a simple command-line tool for downloading files from the Web.
+It supports [HTTP/S](https://en.wikipedia.org/wiki/HTTPS) and [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol) protocols as well as file retrieval through [proxy servers](https://en.wikipedia.org/wiki/Proxy_server).
+It has been designed for robustness over slow or unstable network connections.
+If a download fails due to a network problem, you can setup the download to keep retrying, resuming the download from where you left off until the whole file has been retrieved.

 #### Download a file
 ```